 It wasn’t long before I had people asking me if they could purchase beef by the piece instead of buying a quarter of cow.
 They’d like to purchase a roast or just a couple pounds of ground beef.

 I decided it was time to branch out and obtain my private label from the USDA for Lazy B Farm beef.
 After completing paperwork for the butcher and the Department of Agriculture, waiting for approval, and then writing checks to various departments, I finally had my own private label for Lazy B Farm beef!!
 For me, it was quite an accomplishment.

 Next, I purchased a few freezers and obtained the property licenses for hauling and selling beef.

 After much thought and consideration, I decided the most cost effective beef enterprise would be to purchase my own herd – to run a cow/calf operation.
-I’d purchase the cows and a bull, breed them, wait for the calves to be born, and then grow them out myself.
+I’d purchase the cows and a bull, breed them and wait for the calves to be born and then grow them out myself.
 This decision would definitely set me back on the amount of beef I’d have available initially but in the long run, it would be worth it!